 4) You Need Only This FREE Fuel-saving Device

 But wait!
-One gas saving device that’s free and proven to work exists!
+There’s actually one gas saving device that’s FREE and proven to work!
 Guess what it is.
 Everyone has it!

 Yes, it’s your right foot!
 What I’m saying is for you to practice economy driving habits, such as NOT starting off like a jackrabbit and then braking furiously when the lights turn red.
 Driving fast and furious wastes a lot of gas!
 “Aggressive driving. . .can lower your gas mileage by 15% to 30% at highway speeds and 10% to 40% in stop-and-go traffic”(www.fueleconomy.gov).
 It’s not safe too.
 You can waste hundreds of dollars a year if you drive like a rally champion.